Tiberiu18/log-parser-forwarder/README.md

 ## Deploying with Terraform

 Terraform definitions are provided under the `terraform/` directory.
-The `projectAWS` setup has been split into reusable modules that create EC2 instances, VPC networking, IAM users and an S3 bucket hosting a static site. `projectAzure` still provisions a VM on Microsoft Azure.
+The `projectAWS` setup has been split into reusable modules that create EC2 instances, VPC networking and an S3 bucket hosting a static site.
+IAM is not implemented yet, plans are to provision AWS Route53, AWS ELB, AWS ECS and AWS EKS too. `projectAzure` still provisions a VM on Microsoft Azure.

 To create the infrastructure: